eliminmax/tech-journal/docs/topics/Linux/Debian/Apt-Repository-Management.md

 On this page, I use the terminology preferred by the Debian project, but some terms might be confusing, so I'm going to briefly define them.

-* "non-free": software that violates the Debian Free Software Guidelines - in other words, proprietary
+* "non-free": software that violates the Debian Free Software Guidelines - in other words, proprietary software, regardless of whether it costs money.
 * "contrib": software packages that do not contain non-free components, but depend on external non-free components.

 ## Adding repositories

 Typically, to add a repository, you need to add a configuration file and a GPG key.
 For the latter, online tutorials often instruct users to use the deprecated and insecure `apt-key` tool, which is not a good idea, for several reasons.
 The main issue is that the key is added to the **/etc/apt/trusted.gpg.d** directory, which allows them to sign for packages on any repository.
-Following the [princibal of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), it would be better to only allow it to sign for packages on the specific repositories that need it.
+Following the [principal of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), it would be better to only allow it to sign for packages on the specific repositories that need it.
 There are a few ways to go about this, detailed below.

 Note that almost all commands on this page require root-level permissions to run, so unless otherwise noted, assume they need to be run as root.
 This can be done with `sudo`.